 Modified Gross Lease

-Sometimes “absolute lease” and “triple net lease” are used interchangeably.
+Sometimes people incorrectly use the terms “absolute NNN lease” and “triple net lease” interchangeably.
 They are not, however, the same.
-A crucial difference is that an absolute lease delivers the landlord from all responsibility for the building.
-Tenants must cover all building expenses, including any maintenance or repairs to the building’s roof and structure.
+Usually, triple net leases require tenants to pay for some or all building repair expenses, but in some cases the landlord will assist with those expenses.
+Conversely, an absolute NNN lease delivers the landlord from all responsibility for the building in every case.
+That means the tenant must cover all building expenses, including any maintenance or repairs to the building’s roof and structure.
 This lease usually applies only to tenants with national or regional footprints and excellent credit.

 Negotiation Tips and Exceptions